 We have New York, but England has old York, one of the country's top tourist destinations outside of London.
 The town offers a captivating tour of historic sights mixed with an easygoing pedestrian ambience — all lassoed within its formidable medieval wall.

-The Minster's towers serve as a navigational landmark — or you can follow the strategically placed signposts, which point out all places of interest to tourists.
+Later, Henry VIII used the city's fine cathedral, or Minster, as the northern headquarters of his Anglican Church.
+The huge cathedral is still a power center of the Church, and easily the town's top sight — but much more lies beyond.
+The Minster's stately Gothic towers serve as a navigational landmark — or you can follow the strategically placed signposts, which helpfully point out all places of interest to tourists.

-Across the Ouse River is the Yorkshire Museum.
-Built into the ruins of what was once northern England's wealthiest abbey, its exhibits tell the story of life here for the monks, how that all ended, and much more.
+Built into the ruins of what was once northern England's wealthiest abbey, the Yorkshire Museum's exhibits tell the story of life here for the monks, how that all ended, and much more.
 The ancient Roman collection includes slice-of-life exhibits from cult figurines to the skull of a man killed by a sword blow to the head — making it graphically clear that the struggle between Romans and barbarians was a violent one.
 York soldiered on, amassing a large collection of weaponry throughout the ages.
 One of the museum's highlights is an eighth-century Anglo-Saxon brass helmet.